4C-multiphysics/4C/doc/readthedocs/linear_solvers.rst

 With lower values, the setup will be faster, but the approximation is worse.
 The higher the more elements are included, sparcity decreases (a level of 12 might be a full matrix, like a direct solver).

-The current recommendation is to use one of the three more sophisticated preconditioners currently available.
+The current recommendation is to use one of the three more sophisticated preconditioners available.
 All these preconditioners have a number of parameters that can be chosen;
 however, a recommended set of parameters for various problems are given in respective xml files.